hansnow/Play/README.md

 Play
 ====

-A simple BBS base on PHP
+A simple BBS based on PHP

 ###Done